Supreme Court considers if state secrets claim can end Muslim men’s lawsuit against FBI

 But there was not much support among the justices for the 9th Circuit’s view that a portion of the Foreign Intelligence Surveillance Act displaces the state secrets privilege and allows courts to examine the evidence in secret.

-Ahilan Arulanantham, co-director of the Center for Immigration Law and Policy at UCLA who is representing the Muslim men, said his clients did not expect to see the government’s evidence nor did they need it to proceed on their claims of religious bias.
+Ahilan Arulanantham, who is co-director of the Center for Immigration Law and Policy at UCLA and is representing the Muslim men, said his clients did not expect to see the government’s evidence, nor did they need it to proceed on their claims of religious bias.

-But Arulanantham said the government should not be able to have to case dismissed simply by invoking the state secrets privilege.
+But Arulanantham said the government should not be able to have the case dismissed simply by invoking the state secrets privilege.

 He was representing Yassir Fazaga, an imam at the Orange County Islamic Foundation, and Ali Uddin Malik and Yasser Abdel Rahim, who attended the Islamic Center of Irvine.